|

 - Backpack for hiking

-- Air can feel dry and thin, so drink plenty of water and bring your favourite lotion
+- Air can feel dry and thin, so drink plenty of water and bring your favorite lotion

 - The ranch is a BYOB.
 Wine glasses and corkscrews will be set out at dinner.
 The ranch can purchase alcohol for you ahead of time and it will be added to your invoice